dhis2/dhis2-utils/tools/dhis2-time-shift-tools/README.md

-# sl-demo-db-utilities

-Resources, tools and utils for DHIS 2

-## sl-demo-db-utilities

-This guide aims to create a system for keeping test and demo databases up to date.
+# DB Time Shift Utilities

 This guide is composed of steps to achieve the primary goal of keeping the demos/tests database up to date.

-Feature of the system:
+Features of the system:

 • Ensure data is not in the future.